Welsh Terrier

 Welsh Terriers are generally robust dogs with fewer hereditary issues than many breeds, making them an excellent choice for Australian families seeking a healthy, long-lived companion.
 Most Welsh Terriers live 12-15 years, with some reaching 18 years when well cared for.

 The breed can be prone to several conditions Australian owners should be aware of.
 Hip dysplasia, while less common than in larger breeds, can occur and may cause lameness or difficulty rising.
-Patellar luxation (kneecap dislocation) is another orthopedic concern, particularly in active dogs who love Australian outdoor adventures.
+Patellar luxation (a dislocating kneecap) is another orthopaedic concern, particularly in active dogs who love Australian outdoor adventures.

 Eye conditions deserve attention in this breed.
 Primary lens luxation is a genetic condition where the eye lens becomes displaced, potentially leading to glaucoma and blindness if not treated quickly.
-Cataracts and glaucoma can also occur, making regular eye examinations with your Australian vet essential.
+Cataracts and glaucoma can also occur, making regular eye examinations essential.

-Welsh Terriers may develop atopic dermatitis, an intensely itchy skin condition triggered by environmental allergens - something particularly relevant in Australia's diverse climate zones.
-From Darwin's humidity to Perth's dry heat, different regions may present different allergen challenges.
-Signs include constant scratching, skin thickening, and secondary infections.
+Welsh Terriers may develop atopic dermatitis, an intensely itchy skin condition triggered by environmental allergens.
+This is relevant across Australia's diverse climate zones, from Darwin's humidity to Perth's dry heat.
+In high-risk paralysis tick areas along the NSW and Queensland coasts, year-round prevention is non-negotiable for this curious breed.

-Some Welsh Terriers may experience primary epilepsy, typically developing between 1-4 years of age.
-While this sounds concerning, it's usually manageable with medication under veterinary supervision.
+Some may also experience primary epilepsy, typically developing between 1-4 years of age.
+While this sounds concerning, it's usually manageable with medication.
+Reputable ANKC-registered breeders test their breeding stock for these conditions, so always ask for health clearances.
+With proper care, your Welsh Terrier will likely enjoy excellent health.

 Feeding your Welsh Terrier properly is crucial for maintaining their energy levels and preventing the weight gain this breed can be prone to.
 As active dogs who love Australian outdoor adventures, they need quality nutrition to fuel their busy lives.